 A lawsuit against Chicken and Rice Guys, LLC, was filed today, April 18, 2017, in Boston by E. coli lawyers with Pritzker Hageman, P.A., a national food safety law firm.
 The suit was filed on behalf of T.B., an adult male who ate food from the Chicken & Rice Guys in Boston and was later diagnosed with E. coli O157:H7.
-The lawsuit was filed in Massachusetts Superior Court by attorneys Brendan Flaherty and Ryan Osterholm of Pritzker Hageman, a national food safety law firm.
+The lawsuit was filed in Massachusetts Superior Court.

-If you have been sickened in this outbreak, you can contact attorneys Flaherty and Osterholm about this lawsuit and how you can join others in getting compensation for your illness.
-Call 1-888-377-8900 (toll free) or use our online free consultation form.
+If you have been sickened in this outbreak, you can contact our E.coli lawyers about this lawsuit and how you can join others in getting compensation for your illness.
+Call 1-888-377-8900 (toll-free) or use our online free consultation form.

 This is believed to be the first lawsuit filed in the E. coli outbreak allegedly associated with eating food from a Chicken and Rice Guys truck or restaurant.
-To date At least 15 people have been sickened, according to documents filed with the court.
-Chicken and Rice Guys has a fleet of food trucks and restaurants in the following locations:
+To date, At least 15 people have been sickened, according to documents filed with the court.
+Chicken and Rice Guys have a fleet of food trucks and restaurants in the following locations:

 - 81 Harvard Avenue, Allston;